-- 4.6.
-The Council received Directions from the Secretary of State which are set out in Appendix 1 and are elements of Part 1 of the Local Government Act 1999, combined with five specific actions. - 4.7.
+- 5.7.
 The Council also received on 15 June 2023 the Best Value Inspection Report.
-Without preempting what the Council's external auditors may report in the future, it is reasonable to assume they will make recommendations in respect of the accounts and possibly other matters. - 4.8.
+Without preempting what the Council's external auditors may report in the future, it is reasonable to assume they will make recommendations in respect of the accounts and possibly other matters. - 5.8.
 Both of these have to be addressed, as will any future audit recommendations.